-Mia holds a BA in Political Sciences and Public Administration from USJ, and also pursued a double Master degree in Management at ESA (Lebanon) and ESCP Europe.
+Mia holds a BA in Political Sciences and Public Administration from USJ, as well as a double Master degree in Management from ESA (Lebanon) and ESCP Europe.

 Karen Rahme is a Junior Researcher at Lebanon Support.
 Part of the Civil Society Knowledge Centre team, she works on a variety of topics related to social issues including, but not limited to, migration, mobilisation, gender equity, and contemporary conﬂict dynamics.
 She previously worked at the Embassy of Canada, provided political analysis for Horizon intelligence in Belgium, and gained professional experience in anti-money laundering and compliance during her time at the Financial and Risk business of Thomson Reuters in Poland.

 She holds a BA in Political Science and International Affairs from the Lebanese American University, as well as an MSc in Security Studies from University College London.